Application for

 Qualifications: Only open to Associate Professor or Professor level faculty (Clinical Associate Professors or Clinical Professors are eligible as well).
 Individuals interested in this committee should have experience in mentoring/developing junior faculty members and should feel comfortable presenting in front of a group.

-Meeting times: The Faculty A and P Committee typically meets the second Wednesday of the month on Zoom.
-Please note, the committee formerly met in person prior to the pandemic and has the possibility of returning to in person meetings at any time.
+Meeting times: The Faculty A and P Committee typically meets the second Wednesday of the month from 7:30-9:00am on Zoom.

-The Faculty Council considers all academic and other significant matters related to the faculty and to the operation of the Zucker School of Medicine and the academic community.
-The Faculty Council ensures representation of the faculty in the operations of the Zucker School of Medicine.
+The Faculty Council considers all academic and other significant matters related to the faculty and to the operation of the School of Medicine and the academic community.
+The Faculty Council ensures representation of the faculty in the operations of the School of Medicine.
 Department representatives are selected by the department chairs; however, at-large positions are filled by our standing committee nomination process.

 Qualifications: Individuals applying for a position on the Faculty Council should have an interest in representing the voices of their department.

 Meeting times: Faculty Council typically meets the first Monday of the month at 5:30 p.m. on Zoom.
-Please note, the committee formerly met in person prior to the pandemic and has the possibility of returning to in person meetings at any time.

 The Admissions Committee is a standing committee of the faculty that meets annually to make recommendations to the dean regarding the criteria for admission.
 The Admissions Committee is also responsible for screening applications, interviewing applicants, and selecting among applicants in accordance with priorities set by the School of Medicine.

-Individuals interested in participating in the Admissions Committee should have some level of interaction with the student body and possess basic computer skills.
+Qualifications: Individuals interested in participating in the Admissions Committee should have some level of interaction with the student body and possess basic computer skills.
 Here are important items to note if interested in participating:

 • The season begins with Screening applications in July with the majority of this process taking place in August-November.
 Individuals who are interested in screening the applications can select to do so.